ru1ven/ArGS/README.md

 ## Dataset Preparation

-Preprocess the dataset using `cocoify_arctic.py` and `preprocess_arctic.py` to generate the training and testing splits used in the paper.
+Download the [ARCTIC](https://github.com/zc-alexfan/arctic) dataset and preprocess it using `cocoify_arctic.py` and `preprocess_arctic.py` to generate the training and testing splits used in the paper.

 Generate part-level object segmentation for articulated sequences using [SAM2](https://github.com/facebookresearch/sam2).